Multifactor Authentication at TACC

 What is MFA?

 Authentication is the process of determining if you are you.
-Traditional methods of associating a user account with a single password have not been 100% successful.
+Traditional methods of associating a user account with a single password are no longer sufficient.
 Multi-Factor Authentication (MFA) requires another step, or "factor", in the authenticaton process.
-In addition to the usual password users must complete authentication using another device unique to them, usually the user's mobile phone/device.
+In addition to the usual password, users must complete authentication using another device unique to them, usually their mobile phone/device.

 Important